'Aliens could attack at any time' warns former MoD chief By CHARLOTTE GILL

 In occult writings, Banebdjed is often called the goat of Mendes, and identified with Baphomet; the fact that Banebdjed was a ram (sheep), not a goat, is apparently overlooked.

-The cult of Osiris had a particularly strong interest towards the concept of immortality.
+[edit] The Cult of Osiris The cult of Osiris had a particularly strong interest towards the concept of immortality.
 According to the myth surrounding the cult, Set (Osiris's evil brother) fooled Osiris into getting into a coffin, which he then shut and threw into the Nile.
 Osiris's wife searched for his remains until she finally found them and brought them back to Egypt.
 Once Osiris's evil brother found out, he cut the body into pieces, and again threw them into the Nile.
 The faithful companion of Osiris, Isis, gathered up all the parts of the body and bandaged them together for a proper burial.
 The Gods were impressed by the devotion of Isis and thus restored Osiris to life in the form of a different kind of existence as the god of the underworld.
 Because of his death and resurrection, Osiris is associated with the flooding and retreating of the Nile and thus with the crops along the Nile valley.

-Plutarch and others have noted that the sacrifices to Osiris were “gloomy, solemn, and mournful…” (Isis and Osiris, 69) and that the great mystery festival, celebrated in two phases, began at Abydos on the 17th of Athyr (Nov.
+The passion and resurrection Plutarch and others have noted that the sacrifices to Osiris were “gloomy, solemn, and mournful…” (Isis and Osiris, 69) and that the great mystery festival, celebrated in two phases, began at Abydos on the 17th of Athyr (Nov.
 13th) commemorating the death of the god, which is also the same day that grain was planted in the ground.
 “The death of the grain and the death of the god were one and the same: the cereal was identified with the god who came from heaven; he was the bread by which man lives.
 The resurrection of the god symbolized the rebirth of the grain.”
 (Larson 17) The first phase of the festival was a public drama depicting the murder and dismemberment of Osiris, the search for his body by Isis, his triumphal return as the resurrected god, and the battle in which Horus defeated Set.....

-Differing from the public portion above, an esoteric phase consisted of ceremonials performed inside the temples by priests witnessed only by initiates.
+Wheat and clay rituals Differing from the public portion above, an esoteric phase consisted of ceremonials performed inside the temples by priests witnessed only by initiates.
 Plutarch mentions that two days after the beginning of the festival “the priests bring forth sacred chest containing a small golden coffer, into which they pour some potable water…and a great shout arises from the company for joy that Osiris is found (or resurrected).
 Then they knead some fertile soil with the water…and fashion therefrom a crescent-shaped figure, which they cloth and adorn, this indicating that they regard these gods as the substance of Earth and Water.”
 (Isis and Osiris, 39).
 Yet even he was obscure, for he also wrote, “I pass over the cutting of the wood” opting to not describe it since he considered it most sacred (Ibid.
 21).

 Tao or Dao (..., Pinyin: Dào, pronounced "tau" or "dau") is the Chinese character that was a pivotal term in ancient Chinese philosophy and religion.
 Its most generic translation is 'way' and used concretely is typically translated 'road' or 'path' etc. Examples would be 'the Confucian way' or 'my father's way'.